LunaTewolde/qsar-inha-ic50/README.md

 ## Background

 EGFR and the ErbB family are among the most studied oncology targets in existence.
 Drugs like erlotinib, gefitinib, and lapatinib all target this family.
-QSAR modeling — predicting biological activity from chemical structure — is a foundational technique in computational drug discovery, and this project applies it end-to-end from raw database queries to a validated predictive model.
+QSAR modeling,  predicting biological activity from chemical structure, is a foundational technique in computational drug discovery, and this project applies it end-to-end from raw database queries to a validated predictive model.